A model line and anime series featuring animal-shaped Humongous Mecha.

 The third series, Zoids: Fuzors, is similar in theme to New Century, but set in its own continuity.
 It shows off the concept of the Fuzors, Zoids that can combine with other Zoids to boost their power or give them new abilities.
 Fuzors was also aired on Toonami, but was canceled after only 13 of its 26 episodes aired.
 Eventually, all 26 episodes were shown in Australia.
 In a curious change, the series was shown in Japan after its US release.
 The Japanese version had new animation added, to the point where the second episode is completely different.

-The fifth series, Zoids Wild, was announced to the complete surprise of the fandom 12 years later.
+Genesis was believed to have been a Franchise Killer; however, the fifth series, Zoids: Wild, was announced to the complete surprise of the fandom 12 years later.
 It follows Arashi, a young wannabe Zoid Rider who tames the rare wild Zoid Liger, who previously escaped from the world conquering Death Metal Empire.
 Together, they fight against the Empire's forces to keep the rest of Planet Zi from being overrun.

 Shortly after the conclusion of Wild, Zoids Wild ZERO was released.
 It follows Leo Conrad and Buzz Cunninghame, who run into a girl named Sally as she searches for her missing grandfather, a researcher who helped terraform the world of Zoids two generations ago.
 Another researcher is also looking for her grandfather, with vaguely sinister intent.